A Path For Every Soul

 Best if you long for deeper prayer

-Centered on lectio divina, this path treats every reading as a conversation with God and forms the heart for deeper prayer.
+Centered upon lectio divina, this path treats every reading as a conversation with God and forms the heart for deeper prayer.

-- Week 1: Psalms 1 to 20, praying one each day through the four steps of lectio divina.
+- Week 1: Psalms 1 to 20, praying one each day through the four movements of lectio divina.

 - Month 1: The Sermon on the Mount, Matthew 5 to 7, one passage each day, slowly.

-- Month 2: The Letters of John, short and intimate, perfect for resting on a single phrase.
+- Month 2: The Letters of John, short and intimate, well suited to resting upon a single phrase.

-- Ongoing: Use the coming Sunday's Gospel as your weekly lectio divina text.
+- Ongoing: The coming Sunday's Gospel as your weekly lectio divina text.

 For the Liturgical Heart